What species can I hunt on Walk-In Access (WIA) properties?

 No, you do not need permission from the landowner.
 However, it is important to only hunt properties that are signed as Walk-In properties

 .
 A few properties are removed every year for various reasons and there are the inevitable (few) errors in mapping and signing.
-The Walk-In Atlas should be used as a guide to get you to the property; the signs at the property the definitive permission to hunt.
+The Walk-In Atlas should be used as a guide to get you to the property; the signs at the property are the definitive permission to hunt.

 Do I need to purchase a Habitat Stamp to hunt Walk-In properties?